 Add the following sentence to 5.
 1.2.5.2 at line 46 on page 22:

-The mesh root should forward the AA-RQ packet to the PANC and await the AA-RP before continuing on to complete the address renewal for the requesting device.
-This would promote interoperability between PANC and mesh root devices from different vendors.
+The mesh root should forward the AA request to the PANC and await the AA reply before continuing on to complete the address renewal for the requesting device.
 The choice of physical media for this additional step is out of scope.

+Modify Figure 11, 12 and 13 as follows

 Figure 11—Message sequence chart for initial short AA

 Figure 12—Message sequence chart for short address maintenance